 Matching the tool to the appropriate stage of development allows you to create a defense-in-depth strategy that not only reduces risk but also streamlines your security workflows.

-Each type of application security testing tool has its strengths when it comes to identifying specific categories of vulnerabilities.
+Each type of application security testing tool has its strengths in identifying specific categories of vulnerabilities.
 Using a layered approach ensures broader protection through vulnerability scanning and minimizes risk across the software development lifecycle.

 SAST and IAST are particularly effective at uncovering issues within the code itself, while DAST identifies runtime vulnerabilities that only surface once the application is live.
 SCA adds another layer by scanning third-party components, essential in today’s open-source-heavy environments.